RabbitSnore/lie-catcher-confidence/confidence_main-report.md

 # Hypothesis 6: Detectable Context Specificity:

-Confidence predicts deception detection accuracy, such that more confident judgments are more accurate, to a greater extent for lie judgments than truth judgments, specifically in situations in which judgments tend to be more accurate.
+*Confidence predicts deception detection accuracy, such that more confident judgments are more accurate, to a greater extent for lie judgments than truth judgments, specifically in situations in which judgments tend to be more accurate.*

+Contrary to this hypothesis, confidence for lie judgments was negatively associated with accuracy in contexts where accuracy was lower and not significantly associated with accuracy in contexts where accuracy was higher.
+Confidence for truth judgments was positively associated with accuracy in contexts where accuracy was higher.

 ``` r
 lrt_h6